tahczeban/bikesharing/README.md

                                  FIGURE 1: Dashboard of NYC Citibike Info

-The purpose of this analysis was to research and present the Citibike Bike-sharing business visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in des Moines, Iowa.
-In total there were 2,344,224 trips for the month of August.
+The purpose of this analysis was to research and present the Citibike Bike-sharing business visualizations in NYC to the stakeholders, in order to check the feasibility of implementing same in Des Moines, Iowa.
+In total there were 2,344,224 trips for the month of August in 2019.
 Of those, 1,900,359 were bikesharing subscribers and 443,865 were customers.
-Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard (FIGURE:1). trip duration approximately 5-6 hours predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521) Thursday between 5-7 is peak ride-sharing time
+Average trip duration by age, bike utilization and top NYC starting and ending locations were depicted in the configured Dashboard (FIGURE:1). trip duration approximately 5-6 hours

 _______________________________________________________________
 ***RESULTS***
 _______________________________________________________________